 - Commercial Prescriptive Program: The types of measures that qualify are Lighting, HVAC, Building Envelope, and Refrigeration.
-There were 244 customers that participated for a savings of 6,254 MWh.
+There were 151 customers that participated for a savings of 4,106 MWh.
 These savings come from several different measures that are implemented as an individual project or in combination with other measures.
-The incentive cost was \$485,320. - Commercial Custom Program: Custom rebates are tailored specifically to provide unique energy saving initiatives on a business-by-business basis.
+The incentive cost was \$292,972. - Commercial Custom Program: Custom rebates are tailored specifically to provide unique energy saving initiatives on a business-by-business basis.
 The rebate is based on \$0.10 for every kWh saved during first-year, not to exceed 50% of the qualifying measure's incremental cost.
 Customers will be subject to a maximum rebate of \$200,000 per facility per calendar year for the Commercial Custom Program and an overall rebate cap of \$300,000 per facility, per calendar year for participation in multiple energy efficiency programs offered by Santee Cooper.
 For the purposes of Santee Cooper's energy efficiency programs, a customer facility is defined as one or several adjacent buildings owned or operated by a single customer.
-Nineteen customers participated for a savings of 1,061 MWh.
-The incentive cost was \$88,949.
+Seven customers participated for a savings of 402 MWh.
+Four projects implemented Variable Frequency Drives and 3 projects implemented CO2 sensors.
+The incentive cost was \$20,298. - On-site Energy Assessments: Santee Cooper offers free energy assessments to commercial customers upon request. - Commercial CFL's: Commercial CFL's are classified as either High Use or Low Use based on the number of hours they are used in an average week.
+There were 17,207 High Use bulbs given to